Home

 Credit freeze laws vary from one State to another which may impose different fees and requirements for placing and lifting a freeze.

-A credit security freeze is usually placed to stop certain creditors from viewing your information which would prevent them from using your credit information to extend new credit or increase existing credit line.
+A credit security freeze is usually placed to prevent credit bureaus from sharing your credit report with others and stop creditors from viewing your information which would prevent them from extending new credit or increasing existing credit line.
 Under State credit freeze laws, a consumer may temporarily or permanently remove a credit security freeze.
-Also, under current security freeze laws, creditors for which you have lifted security freeze or are exempt by law may still access your credit information.
-Credit freeze may be lifted temporarily or for certain creditors with which you regularly engage in business.
-Since the placement and lifting of credit freeze impact decisions made regarding your credit trsnactions, the laws allow consumers to unfreeze credit reports for certain creditors and for a limited time if requested by consumers.
+Also, under current security freeze laws, creditors for whom you have lifted the security freeze or entities which are exempt by law may still access your credit information.
+Credit freeze may be lifted temporarily or for certain creditors with whom you regularly engage in business.
+Since the placement and lifting of credit freeze impact decisions made regarding your credit transactions, the laws allow consumers to unfreeze credit reports for certain creditors and for a limited time.

 In order to lift a credit freeze temporarily, you must submit all of the following information along with the personal identification number: